LukeSynatic/syn_api/README.md

 * Multi-threaded by default: actix-web automatically configures a number of worker threads equal to the number of physical cores of the host machine - this can be easily configured to suite the needs of the application

-* Asynchronous: leveraging Rust [Futures](https://rust-lang.github.io/async-book/02_execution/02_future.html) and [async/await](https://rust-lang.github.io/async-book/03_async_await/01_chapter.html), actix-web recommends a pattern in which request handlers are completely non-blocking - allowing for worker threads that are awaiting some work (e.g. database operations) to begin handling new requests while they wait
+* Asynchronous: built on top of [tokio](https://tokio.rs/), the best performing asynchronous Rust runtime, actix-web recommends a pattern in which request handlers are completely non-blocking - allowing for worker threads that are awaiting some work (e.g. database operations) to begin handling new requests while they wait

 * Graceful shutdown default: when a critical failure occurs, actix-web allows active request handlers some time (default 30 seconds) to complete their requests before exiting the process